deepneko/jsnes/README.md

 # JSNES
-JavaScript NES emulator with Canvas.
+Simple NES emulator in JavaScript.

 ## Usage
 Place your ROM file and add the file path to index.html.